 3. Consider run-off

-4. Dress warmly
+4. Dress warmly for tobogganing

 5. Check the weather forecast

-6. Time of day is important
+6. Tobogganing time of day is important

 For maximum visibility, we recommend that you choose to sled during the daytime to avoid obscure vision and injury.
 If you prefer night runs, make sure your chosen hill is well-lit!
+Nothing is more dangerous than tobogganing without having any clue where you’re going.

 7. Choose your sled wisely

 The correct type of toboggan can make all the difference when it comes to safety.
 Never use one with sharp edges and ensure that the handholds are secure to the sled.
 If possible, choose a toboggan that has steering capabilities rather than a circular disc to provide maximum control.
 Sleds or “racers” that are elevated on skis are not recommended because they can reach fast, uncontrollable speeds.
-Options include inflatable tubes, plastic/foam flat toboggans and hybrids.
+Options include inflatable tubes, plastic/foam flat toboggans, and hybrids.
 Another feature to bear in mind is the weight of your sled – you don’t want one that is too heavy because you’ll have to lug it uphill.

 8. Always remain seated on a toboggan or sled

 If you’ve chosen a fresh snowfall to enjoy sledding hills, odds are other families have, too.
 Always be aware of those around you, especially once you’ve reached the bottom of the hill.
-Be alert and move quickly to avoid fellow tobogganers that are sledding downhill toward you.
+Be alert and move quickly to avoid fellow tobogganers who are sledding downhill toward you.
 Climb either side of the hill safely and out of reach to get back to the top.

 10. Adult supervision is highly recommended